rodpolako/Chess-Tactics-Extractor/README.md

 Just how fast is it?
 At the maximum game limit (1000 games), generation of the tactics pgn is under a minute.
 This <ins>**includes**</ins> the download of the games themselves which takes about 50 seconds since the lichess API limits downloads to 20 games/second.

 ## Setup Instructions ##
-If you just want to use the app and and not bother hosting the page yourself, you can just use the live link [here](https://rodpolako.github.io/cte).
+If you just want to use the app and and not bother hosting the page yourself, you can use the live link [here](https://rodpolako.github.io/cte).
 The latest version of this app will always be hosted there.

 If you want to host a copy on your own environment and/or make changes: